-This website provides you with valuable information and resources to talk with your son or daughter about alcohol.
+This website provides you with valuable information and resources to talk with your son or daughter about alcohol and cannabis/marijuana.

 Talk isn't cheap.

 Research has found that parents can have a powerful influence on a student's successful transition to college life.
 Talk to your student about alcohol and cannabis/marijuana before they start college, and keep talking to them while they’re here.
 Your input matters — and helps UNL set the trend for responsible use of alcohol and abstaining from cannabis/marijuana.

 As a parent, you have already done a great job helping your student make better choices.
 However, your responsibility doesn’t stop just because they’re headed to college.
 Studies have shown that college students give parents a great deal of credit for guiding them towards less drinking or abstaining from drinking and cannabis/marijuana.

 When young adults begin their college experience at UNL, they’ll face a number of life changes and new experiences like: